thebluelobby/thebluelobby-pre-test/README.md

 4. Email us to notify you have completed the test.
 ---

-### Frontend Features:
+### Features:

 1. **Add Task:** Allow users to add a new task by typing in a task description and hitting enter or clicking a button.
-Each task should be assigned a unique ID.
 2. **List Tasks:** Display the list of tasks in a scrollable container.
 Each task item should show the task description and a checkbox to mark the task as completed.
 3. **Mark Task as Completed:** When a user checks the checkbox, the task should be marked as completed.
 A visual indication (e.g., strike-through or change in background color) should differentiate completed tasks from pending ones.
 4. **Delete Task:** Include a delete button/icon next to each task, allowing users to delete tasks from the list.